Learning Representations for Independence Testing: Tests with the Hilbert-Schmidt Independence Criterion (HSIC)

 \cref{fig:asymptotics-hsic} verifies that this expression lines up well with the empirical test power even at moderate test sizes.
 Additionally, \eqref{eq:hsic-asymptotic-power} also tells us that, as long as $\HSIC>0$ and $\widehat{\HSIC}_{\rm u}$ has finite positive variance, an HSIC-based test will eventually reject with probability of one.
 The rate at which it increases in power is described by the gap between the signal-to-noise ratio $\HSIC/\sigma_{\althyp}$ and a threshold-dependent term $\Psi^{-1}(1-\alpha)/\sigma_{\althyp}$, with the former dominating the latter.
-This gap increases at a faster rate than the one described for \THat-based tests \eqref{eq:nds-asymptotic-power}; the ratio of the two terms is $\Theta(m)$ for HSIC, while it is only $\Theta(\sqrt m)$ for NDS.
+This gap increases at a faster rate than the one described for \THat-based tests \eqref{eq:nds-asymptotic-power}; the ratio of the two terms is $\Theta(m)$ for HSIC, while it is only $\Theta(\sqrt m)$ for NDS. (\Cref{sec:bernstein} gives another motivation for the power being dominated by this signal-to-noise ratio, without using the central limit theorem.)